 America SCORES teams designed and led over 300 service-learning projects to improve their communities.
 Student projects like ending hunger, creating sustainable gardens, and fighting illiteracy provided 200,000 hours of volunteer work last year.

 America SCORES is the only urban youth development program with curriculum specifically aligned with the National Council of Teachers of English's 12 Standards for English Language Arts, the National Association for Sport and Physical Education's 5 Standards for Physical Education, and the National Youth Leadership Council's 8 K-12 Service-Learning Standards.
+In addition, our physical activity/health outcomes reach Tier I-III standards of the Every Student Succeeds Act.

 The America SCORES model was developed in 1994 in Washington, D.C., by Julie Kennedy, a public school teacher concerned that her students, lacking constructive after-school options, were at risk of gang activity and other dangers after class.
 Turning to her experience as an athlete, she began teaching her class soccer after school.
 In bad weather, she turned to her other passion, poetry, and began teaching her students how to write and perform their own.